canonical/kernel-docs/docs/reference/upload-rights.rst

   those related to the release process and support commitments, and an understanding of the reasons why they exist

-- Have a history of substantial direct contributions to the distribution and particularly the kernel related packages
+- Have a history of substantial and direct contribution to the distribution, particularly to kernel-related packages

 - Feel a sense of personal responsibility for the quality of Ubuntu releases and for the satisfaction of Ubuntu users